Getting through the airport before your flight can be a stressful experience for most, but it doesn’t have to be with these airport travel hacks!

 5. Make a Habit of Checking Monitors

-This is one I do every single time I travel and one that I was taught to do at a young age by my parents.
+This is one habit I do every single time I travel and one that I was taught to do at a young age by my parents.

 Every time you pass by a monitor in the airport, make sure you check it.

-There is nothing worse than finding out your gate had been moved across the airport and you missed your flight because you didn’t know.
+In the world of travel, gate changes are not uncommon and there is nothing worse than finding out your gate had been moved across the airport and you missed your flight because you didn’t know.